GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ## About Page

-You are required to have an "About" page on your site.
+You need to have an "About" page on your site.

-On your primary agency site, you would include information about the agency with descriptions of the agency organization structure, mission, and statutory authority, and links to the following information:
+On your primary agency site, include information about the agency with descriptions of the agency organization structure, mission, and statutory authority, and links to the following information:

 - the agency’s strategic plan and annual performance plans
 - the agency’s privacy policy page _([more on this below](#privacy-policy))_
-- the agency’s Small Business point of contact, as required by the Small Business Paperwork Relief Act of 2002
+- the agency’s Small Business point of contact, as described by the Small Business Paperwork Relief Act of 2002
 - the agency’s Open Government page
 - the agency’s Plain Writing page
 - information as required under the No Fear Act of 2002 _([more on this below](#equal-employment))_
 - information associated with the agency’s implementation of the Information Quality Act

 Secondary agency sites also need an "About" page that describes your site and links to your own website policies.
-It should also links to the primary agency's "About" page.
-For example, our Digital.gov About page has:
+It should also link to the primary agency's "About" page.

-- text about our program
-- a link to our own website policies (which includes links GSA’s policy page)
-- a link to GSA’s About page

 {{< box >}}

 ##### Suggested link text:

-`About` or `About Us`
+`About` or `About us`

-##### Required on:
+##### 'About us" links should appear on:

 - Your principal website
 - Any known sub-agency site
 - Any known major entry points to your sites

-##### Required by:

-- [OMB M-17-06, Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages, November 2016){{< / box >}}

-{{< card-policy src="https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2017/m-17-06.pdf" kicker="Policy" title="**OMB M-17-06**: Policies for Federal Agency Public Websites and Digital Services" pdf="(PDF, 1.2 MB, 18 pages, November 2016)" >}}
-**16. Ensure Access to Mandatory Content**

-Laws, regulations, or other policies will occasionally mandate that agencies place certain links on their website.
-Agencies must respect and adhere to these statutory or executive-level mandates and incorporate these requirements in a manner that does not reduce the usability or performance of the agency’s website and digital services.

-At a minimum, {{< highlight >}}agencies must post links to the following information on the agency’s principal website and on any known sub-agency or other major entry points to their site{{< /highlight >}}:

-- **A.** USA.gov;
-- **B.** the website’s privacy policy;
-- **C.** the agency’s Freedom of Information Act webpage;
-- {{< highlight >}}**D.** a page about the agency with descriptions of the agency organization structure, mission, and statutory authority, and links to the following information:{{< /highlight >}}

-1. the agency’s strategic plan and annual performance plans;
-2. the agency’s Privacy Program Page;
-3. the agency point of contact as required by the Small Business Paperwork Relief Act of 2002
-4. the agency’s Open Government Page;
-5. the agency’s Plain Writing Page;
-6. information as required under the No Fear Act of 2002;
-7. information associated with the agency’s implementation of the Information Quality Act.

-For other required links, Federal agencies should determine the best location on their website to place those links based on user needs and the underlying requirement from law or policy.{{< /card-policy >}}

-## Accessibility Statement

-Federal agencies must:

-- develop an accessibility statement,
-- add it as an “Accessibility” page on the agency’s main website and provide a link to it,
-- link to it on all secondary public-facing websites, and
-- link to it on the agency’s Intranet website.

-The accessibility statement should, at a minimum, include:

-- contact information for the agency Section 508 program,
-- date of the last update, and
-- the ability for website visitors to provide comments and/or feedback regarding the agency Section 508 program.

-Sample and best-in-practice accessibility statements can be found at [Section508.gov](https://www.section508.gov) on the pages for [IT Accessibility Laws and Policies](https://www.section508.gov/manage/laws-and-policies/#accessibility-statements), and [Executive Guide to Federal IT Accessibility](https://www.section508.gov/manage/playbooks/exec-guide-accessibility/#policy).
+Learn more about what content helps provide your users with clear, contextualized digital experiences in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/))

-{{< box >}}
+{{< / box >}}

 ##### Suggested link text: